GK-Y/Particle-Rope/README.md

 # **Pygame Rope Simulation**

-A simple 2D physics simulation of a rope using individual particles and simple attraction and repulsion in Pygame.
+A simple 2D physics emulation of a rope using individual particles with simple attraction and repulsion in Pygame.
 This project was a fun exercise to explore how basic rules of attraction and repulsion, combined with constraints, could create a realistic-looking rope with tension and elasticity.
 While the simulation isn't physically accurate and has several limitations, it provides an interesting visual representation of these concepts.

 ---